Juncus: Distribution and ecology

 Juncus has a cosmopolitan distribution, with species found throughout the world, with the exception of Antarctica.
 They typically grow in cold or wet habitats, and in the tropics, are most common in montane environments.

 Fossil record

 Several fossil fruits of a Juncus species have been described from middle Miocene strata of the Fasterholt area near Silkeborg in Central Jutland, Denmark.

 Classification

 The genus Juncus was first named by Carl Linnaeus in his 1753 Species Plantarum.
 The type species of the genus was designated by Frederick Vernon Coville, who in 1913 chose the first species in Linnaeus' account, Juncus acutus.
 Juncus can be divided into two major groups, one group with cymose inflorescences that include bracteoles, and one with racemose inflorescences with no bracteoles.

+In 2013 the genus Oreojuncus was separated from Juncus.
+In 2022 Viktorie Brožová et al. published a phylogenetic analysis of the cyperids (families Juncaceae, Cyperaceae, and Thurniaceae) which found Juncus to be paraphyletic, and the authors proposed that six new genera, Alpinojuncus, Agathryon, Australojuncus, Boreojuncus, Juncinella, and Verojuncus, be split from Juncus.
+As of July 2025 Plants of the World Online accepts Juncinella but treats the others as synonyms of Juncus.

 The genus is divided into the following subgenera and sections: